kris2475/Adaptive-Ambient-Beacon-AAB/ACBB Suggested Improvements.md

-# Adaptive Contextual Biometric Beacon (ACBB) – Suggested Improvements
+# Adaptive Ambient Beacon (AAB) – Suggested Improvements

-**Author:** K Seunarine
-**Date:** 8 October 2025

-This document outlines **potential enhancements and future directions** for the ACBB project to make it more impactful, research-driven, and user-centred.
+This document outlines **potential enhancements and future directions** for the ABB project to make it more impactful, research-driven, and user-centred.
 These suggestions aim to expand functionality, improve user experience, and provide a pathway towards publishable research and practical deployment.

 ---